 Cross Hatching

 Cross hatching is a method used in many different types of art.
-This method involves using a series of parallel and intersecting lines Opens in a new tab.to create shadow.
+This method involves using a series of parallel and intersecting lines to create shadow.
 Usually, the density of these lines creates a darker shadow.
 When cross hatching while sketching, the white, open space creates the look of light, while the dark lines create shadow.
 When these lines are close together, there is less white space, and the shadow looks darker.

-However, in block printing, the more lines there are, the lighter the area will beOpens in a new tab..
+However, in block printing, the more lines there are, the lighter the area will be.
 Each line carved is a space the ink doesn’t penetrate.
 As a result, those lines create white space within the image when the piece is printed.

 The difference between cross hatching for drawing and cross hatching for printing is important to remember when sketching out the piece beforehand.
 Many of us are used to cross hatching for shadow, but everything is the opposite when creating an outline for linocutting.